simonmichael/hledger/hledger/Hledger/Cli/Commands/Aregister.md

 aregister, areg\

-Show the transactions and running historical balance in an account, with each line item representing one transaction.
+Show the transactions and running historical balance of a single account, with each transaction displayed as one line.

 _FLAGS

-`aregister` shows the transactions affecting a particular account and its subaccounts, with each line item representing a whole transaction - as in bank statements, hledger-ui, hledger-web and other accounting apps.
+`aregister` shows the overall transactions affecting a particular account (and any subaccounts).
+Each report line represents one transaction in this account.
+Transactions before the report start date are always included in the running balance (`--historical` mode is always on).

-This is unlike the [`register`](#register) command, which shows individual postings, and not necessarily from a single account.
+This is a more "real world", bank-like view than the [`register`](#register) command (which shows individual postings, possibly from multiple accounts, not necessarily in historical mode).

-Also, `aregister` always shows the historical running balance, which includes any balance from transactions before the report start date.
-So `aregister` should always show the accurate real-world account balance on each day.
-(Assuming opening balances are recorded correctly, and allowing for date disagreements.)

-As a quick rule of thumb,
+As a quick rule of thumb:
-use `aregister` for reconciling real-world asset/liability accounts and `register` for reviewing detailed revenues/expenses.
+- use `aregister` for reviewing and reconciling real-world asset/liability accounts
+- use `register` for reviewing detailed revenues/expenses.

-`aregister` shows the register for just one account (and its subaccounts).
+`aregister` requires one argument: the account to report on.
-This account must be specified as the first argument.
 You can write either the full account name, or a case-insensitive regular expression which will select the alphabetically first matched account.
 (Eg if you have `assets:aaa:checking` and `assets:bbb:checking` accounts, `hledger areg checking` would select `assets:aaa:checking`.)

+Transactions involving subaccounts of this account will also be shown.
+`aregister` ignores depth limits, so its final total will always match a balance report with similar arguments.

-Any additional arguments form a query which will filter the transactions shown.
+Any additional arguments form a [query](#queries) which will filter the transactions shown.
+Note some queries will disturb the running balance, causing it to be different from the account's real-world running balance.

-An example: this shows the transactions and historical running balance during july in the first account whose name contains "checking":
+An example: this shows the transactions and historical running balance during july, in the first account whose name contains "checking":

 ```shell
 $ hledger areg checking date:jul